fabiovitalba/intro-to-db-final-project/README.md

 ## 2. Installation
 - The SQL script is a PostgreSQL SQL script and as such must be executed on a PostgreSQL database.
 ATTENTION!
 The script deletes the tables if found, so you will lose data if executed without caution.

 - The Java Application can be run using java JDK.
-You likely need to have a valid PostgreSQL package in your classpath in order for it to function properly.
+  - You likely need to have a valid PostgreSQL package in your classpath in order for it to function properly.
 You can download the PostgreSQL package from [here](https://jdbc.postgresql.org/download/) and put it into the `./IntroToDB/packages` folder.
 If it still does not work, make sure that the package is loaded properly.
+  - You may need to alter the PostgreSQLConnector settings in order to connect to your PostgreSQL instance.
+You find the class under `./IntroToDB/src/database/PostgreSQLConnector.java`.